AndroidPoet/Metaphor/README.md

 //destination fragment

 //option1
-metaphorStartFragmentWithoutAnimation(view)// inside onviewcreated ////it also retuns the object MaterialContainerTransform()
+metaphorStartFragmentWithoutAnimation(view)// inside onviewcreated /it will not created any animation while reenter in fragment

 //option2